apache/arrow-rs/parquet/CONTRIBUTING.md

 ## Docs

-To build documentation, run `cargo doc --no-deps --features object_store`.
+To build documentation, run `cargo doc --no-deps --all-features`.
-To compile and view in the browser, run `cargo doc --no-deps --features object_store --open`.
+To compile and view in the browser, run `cargo doc --no-deps --all-features --open`.

 Before submitting a pull request, run `cargo fmt --all` to format the change.